The product of simple modules over KLR algebras and quiver Grassmannians: Introduction

 and

-\end{Theorem} \begin{Remark} This theorem reveals a relation between representations of $Q$ and indcution of two simple modules of $R_Q$.
-We see that the condition $\simppro{\mu}{\nu}$ is a simple module is a quite subtle condition.
+\end{Theorem} \begin{Remark} This theorem reveals a relationship between representations of $Q$ and the Induction of two simple modules of $R_Q$.
+We see that the condition that $\simppro{\mu}{\nu}$ is a simple module is a quite subtle condition.
 It is difficult to describe this condition in general.\\ \end{Remark}